dsych/blanket.nvim/README.md

 * `:lua require'blanket'.refresh()` - manually trigger a refresh of signs, useful when `filetype` property is not set
 * `:lua require'blanket'.set_report_path()` - change `report_path` to a new value and refresh the gutter based on the new report

+# Troubleshooting
+Before opening an issue, make sure to reproduce you problem with the minimal config from `examples/minimal.lua`.
+Run the following command from inside the plugin directory and record the error message:
+> `mvn -f ./examples/jacoco/pom.xml clean test && nvim --noplugin -u NONE -u ./examples/minimal.lua ./examples/jacoco/src/main/java/com/example/jacoco/MessageBuilder.java`

+The above will:
+1. Generate coverage report for a simple app with maven
+2. Launch vim with only `blanket.nvim` configured to look for report generated in the previous step

+> Alternatively, you can also just download the `minimal.lua` config, update the `report_path` to suite your needs and open the file of your liking.

 # Credits
 * [xml2lua](https://github.com/manoelcampos/xml2lua) - xml parsing library used to read Jacoco report (found under `lua/internal/*`)
-* [jacoco-parse](https://github.com/vokal/jacoco-parse) - inspiration for algo to interpret Jacoco report content
+* [jacoco-parse](https://github.com/vokal/jacoco-parse) - inspiration for algorithm to interpret Jacoco report content